 The Innovation Fund

-The Innovation Fund gives Equipop partner organizations the flexibility and time needed to create a collective project by exchanging knowledge and having multi-stakeholder discussions.
-Funding lets organizations design projects and action plans according to a country’s specific challenges; it also promotes a sense of ownership and facilitates implementation.
-The Innovation Fund currently finances six projects as part of Equipop’s Change Lab Project; all six aim to use social and political mobilization to improve young people’s sexual and reproductive health and rights (SRHR).
-With an €840,000 budget, the fund is currently financing collective projects in Benin, Burkina Faso, Côte d’Ivoire, Mali, Niger and Senegal for about 18 months, from 2019 to 2021.
+The Innovation Fund provides Equipop partner organizations the flexibility and time needed to create a collective project by exchanging knowledge and having multi-stakeholder discussions-Funding enables organizations to design projects and action plans according to a country’s specific challenges; it also promotes a sense of ownership and facilitates implementation-mentation.
+The Innovation Fund currently finances six projects as part of Equipop’s Change Lab Project; all six aim to use social and political-mobilization to improve young people's sexual and reproductive health and rights (SRHR).
+With a budget of €840,000, the fund is currently financing collective projects in Benin, Burkina Faso, Ivory Coast, Mali, Niger and Senegal for about 18 months, from 2019 to 2021.
 Each country project is supported by a consortium of national organizations.
-Following a call for applications in each eligible country, participating consortia were selected by a committee made up the SRHR specialists Alliance Droits et Santé, together with Equipop and members of youth and women’s movements.
+Following a call for applications in each eli-eligible country, participating consortia were selected by a committee made up of SRHR specialists Alliance Rights and Health, together with Equipop and members of youth and women's movements.

 Upstream administrative and financial support for projects via an audit that verifies CSO funding eligibility before the organization provides finalized financial statements.
 Technical support for CSO consortia that promote sexual, reproductive, youth, and women's rights so they can draft social and political SRHR/AY advocacy projects.
 Technical support during the project to facilitate monitoring and to capitalize on lessons learned.

-The organizational development fund
+The oorganizational ofvelopment fund